Ph.D. in Special Education

 - Amber Brown Ruiz, Ph.D. ’21 (anticipated)

-The special education and disability leadership concentration of the Ph.D. in education is designed to prepare researchers who are ready to assume leadership positions at universities, research centers, state departments of education or other educational and governmental institutions in the field of special education.
+The Ph.D. in special education is designed to prepare researchers who are ready to assume leadership positions at universities, research centers, state departments of education, or other educational and governmental institutions in the field of special education.

-The program reflects programmatic improvements designed to provide a solid research foundation, a broad perspective for theoretical analysis of research in the field, and structured opportunities to develop expertise in research, teaching, and policy/service.
+The program is designed to provide a solid research foundation, broad theoretical perspectives and structured opportunities to develop expertise in research, teaching and policy/service.

-The conceptual framework for Ph.D. program is PRACTICE, which stands for (Practice, Research, and Academic Coursework in Teaching, Implementation and Community Engagement).
+The conceptual framework for the Ph.D. program is PRACTICE, which stands for Practice, Research, and Academic Coursework in Teaching, Implementation and Community Engagement.

-Grounded in core knowledge through focused coursework and an emphasis on both “learning” and “doing”, doctoral students are mentored by senior faculty who are engaged in school-based research and dissemination via research internships, preservice and inservice educator development via teaching internships, and the large-scale transfer of learning and development of 21st century skills via policy internships.
+Grounded in core knowledge through focused coursework and an emphasis on both “learning” and “doing,” doctoral students are mentored by senior faculty who are engaged in school-based research and dissemination via research internships, preservice and inservice educator development via teaching internships, and the large-scale transfer of learning and development of 21st century skills via policy/service internships.

 VCU BULLETIN INFO

 Semester of entry: Summer or fall

 Late part-time applications are reviewed on a case-by-case basis

 Faculty areas of interest: Research areas